Halmari/aircraft_turnaround_predictor/README.md

 ### Global and local explanations provided by SHAP

 Below are few selected visualizations to show the global and local effects of different variables.
 The SHAP Python framework is provided by [Scott Lundberg](https://github.com/slundberg/shap).
 SHAP summary plot demonstrates the effects of different feature variables on a global level.
 Color coding on the right side of the plot represents the value of a single observation for a specific feature.
+Summary plot indicates that features with the largest effect on the predictions are number of departing passengers, deicing and available turnaround time.
 <br/><br/>

 <p align="center">